Thomas Ricketts (VC)

-Thomas "Tommy" Ricketts VC (April 15, 1901 – February 10, 1967) was a Newfoundland soldier and recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-Ricketts is the youngest army recipient fighting in a combatant role.
+Thomas Ricketts VC (April 15, 1901 – February 10, 1967) was a Newfoundland soldier and recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+At age 17, Ricketts is the youngest VC recipient enrolled in an army in a combatant role.

 Victoria Cross

 Ricketts, who was 17 years old and a private in the 1st Battalion, Royal Newfoundland Regiment during the First World War, was cited in the London Gazette for his actions on October 14, 1918.

 King George V presented Ricketts with his VC at York Cottage on the Sandringham Estate on January 19, 1919.
 At the ceremony, the King reportedly stated: "This is the youngest VC in my army."
 General Dighton Probyn, one of the oldest living VC holders at the time, was also present at the investiture.

 While Ricketts is the youngest VC army recipient in a combatant role, he is not the youngest VC recipient.
 Hospital Apprentice Andrew Fitzgibbon and Drummer Thomas Flinn (who despite strictly being a non-combatant, received his VC for hand-to-hand combat during the Indian Mutiny), both aged 15, were awarded the VC in non-combatant roles.
 While Ricketts, Fitzgibbon and Flinn were all living VC recipients, Jack Cornwell of the Royal Navy was awarded the VC posthumously for his actions at the Battle of Jutland at age 16.

 Ricketts was also awarded France's Croix de Guerre with Golden Star in 1919.